serverpod/serverpod/packages/serverpod/README.md

 Serverpod is a next-generation app and web server, explicitly built for the Flutter and Dart ecosystem.
 It allows you to write your server-side code in Dart, automatically generate your APIs, and hook up your database with minimal effort.
 Serverpod is open-source, and you can host your server anywhere.

-___This is an early release of Serverpod.
-The API is stable, but there may be minor changes in future updates.
-A few features are still missing that will be part of the 1.0 release.
-See the roadmap below for more information on what's in the works.___
+___Please note that Serverpod is still in early-stage development, and things may frequently change over the next few months.___

 Every design decision made in Serverpod aims to minimize the amount of code that needs to be written and make it as readable as possible.
 Apart from being just a server, Serverpod incorporates many common tasks that are otherwise cumbersome to implement or require external services.

 - Serverpod will automatically generate the protocol and client-side code by analyzing your server.
 Calling a remote endpoint is as easy as making a local method call — no more deciphering and parsing REST API responses.
 - Connecting the database has never been easier.
 Database rows are represented by typed Dart classes and can even be serialized and sent directly to the client.
 - Need to perform a task at a specific time in the future?
 Serverpod supports future calls that are persistent even if you need to restart the server.
 - Caching and scaling are made simple.
-Commonly requested objects can be cached locally on a single server or distributed over a cluster of servers using Redis.
+Commonly requested objects can be cached locally on a single server or distributed over a cluster of servers.

 ## Installing Serverpod
-Serverpod is tested on Mac and Linux (Mac recommended), support for Windows is in the works.
+Serverpod is tested on Mac and Linux but may work on other platforms too.
 Before you can install Serverpod, you need to the following tools installed:
 - __Flutter__ and __Dart__.
-You will need Flutter version 2 or later. https://flutter.dev/docs/get-started/install
+Serverpod is technically only using Dart, but most use cases include writing a client in Flutter.
+You will need Dart version 2.12 or later. https://flutter.dev/docs/get-started/install
-- __Docker__.
-Docker is used to manage Postgres and Redis. https://docs.docker.com/desktop/mac/install/
+- __Postgresql__.
+Using a Postgresql database with Serverpod is not optional as many of the core features need the database to operate.
+Postgresql version 13 is recommended. https://www.postgresql.org/download/

-Once you have Flutter and Docker installed and configured, open up a terminal and install Serverpod by running:
+Once you have Dart installed and configured, open up a terminal and install Serverpod by running:

     dart pub global activate serverpod_cli